shalini-tech-bit/shalini-tech-bit/README.md

 🚀 Real-World Security Tools
 ```

-> **My goal is to move from learning cybersecurity to building practical security products that solve real-world problems.**
+> **My goal is to move from learning cybersecurity to building practical security solutions that solve real-world problems.**

----

-# 📌 Projects

-🚧 **Building in Public**

-I'm currently working toward a portfolio of practical projects across:

-`AI Security` • `Digital Forensics` • `VAPT` • `OSINT` • `Security Automation`

-> 🚀 Real projects will be added here as they are completed and polished.

 ---